hyperledger/fabric/docs/source/deploy_chaincode.md

 ## Start the network

 We will start by deploying an instance of the Fabric test network.
-Before you begin, make sure that that you have installed the [Prerequisites](prereqs.html) and [Installed the Samples, Binaries and Docker Images](install.html).
+Before you begin, make sure that you have installed the [Prerequisites](prereqs.html) and [Installed the Samples, Binaries and Docker Images](install.html).
 Use the following command to navigate to the test network directory within your local clone of the `fabric-samples` repository:
 ```
 cd fabric-samples/test-network
 ```